Tax and Travel

 The government has reformed the plug-in grant scheme, which offers grants towards the purchase of new qualifying ultra-low emission cars.
 The scheme will now focus on zero emission models such as pure electric and hydrogen fuel cell cars.
 By 9 November 2018 at the latest, the grant rate for Category 1 vehicles will reduce from £4,500 to £3,500 and Category 2 and 3 vehicles will no longer be eligible.
 The government has rolled out new plug-in van and motorcycle grants.

 Vehicle Excise Duty (VED) rates

-VED bands and rates for cars first registered on or after 1 April 2017
+VED bands and rates from 1 April 2019 for cars first registered on or after 1 April 2017

-For following years all vehicles with zero emissions will be exempt from the standard rate of vehicle tax, all other petrol or diesel vehicles will pay a standard rate of £140 a year.
+After the first year, all vehicles with zero emissions will be exempt from the standard rate of vehicle tax, and all other petrol or diesel vehicles will pay a standard rate of £145 a year.
 An additional rate will be added to the vehicle tax for all new vehicles with a list price of over £40,000 (including zero emission vehicles).
-This additional rate of £310 will be payable each year for five years from the end of the first vehicle licence.
+This additional rate of £320 will be payable each year for five years from the end of the first vehicle licence.
 After the five year period the standard rate will apply.

 |VED Band||CO2 emissions (g/km)||Standard rate|

 |C||111 - 120||£30|

 |G||151 - 165||£200|